RonenHot/Facebook-API/README.md

 # Facebook-API
-First project in a design patterns course that deals with the development of a side application for Facebook that offers two new features.
+Three phases project in a design patterns course that deals with the development of a side application for Facebook that offers two new features.
 Practice work with the Facebook API.
 UML Practice Using diagrams : o Use-case diagram o Sequence diagram o Class diagram.
 Practice working with new features in the language C# 3.0

 The application gives the user a Facebook experience and in addition to the usage provider two new features: